Common Spanish Phrases & Words

 Southeast | Sureste |

-Moving around Madrid or Santiago, here are a few verbs that you’ll find handy:
+Moving around Madrid or Santiago, here are a few verbs that you’ll find handy and carry you through most errands:

 English | Spanish |